RHS Growing Guides

 Weeding

 Weed regularly to reduce competition for nutrients and water.
-Ideally weed by hand close to the plants, to avoid accidentally damaging the top of the root with a hoe blade.
-Weeding is particularly important while the plants are young.
+This is particularly important while the plants are young.
+It’s best to weed by hand close to the plants, to avoid accidentally damaging the top of the root with a hoe blade.

 Harvesting

 The roots can be eaten raw, especially when young, or can be steamed or roasted to bring out their sweet flavour.
-It’s usually best to wear rubber gloves when preparing red varieties, as they will stain your hands.
+Bear in mind – red varieties will stain your hands, so you may want to wear rubber gloves when preparing them.

 Beetroot leaves can be cooked like spinach, and young leaves can be added raw to salads.
 The leaves can either be harvested at the same time as the root or you can take a few leaves from each plant through the growing season.
 Just be careful to leave at least four or five on each plant, to help it continue growing strongly and swelling its root.